Alex Browning: Later films

-In Final Destination 2, Clear reveals to Route 23 pile-up survivor Kimberly Corman that Alex died by being bludgeoned on the head by a dislodged brick from a nearby building.
-This was, however, not the original idea for this death; another version of the script had Alex, still killed off-screen, be killed by a ceiling fan.
+In Final Destination 2, a newspaper headline revealed that Alex and Clear begin dating at some point after the first film.
+Clear reveals to Route 23 pile-up survivor Kimberly Corman that Alex died by being bludgeoned on the head by a dislodged brick from a nearby building.
+This was, however, not the original idea for this death; another version of the script had Alex be killed—still off-screen—by a ceiling fan.
 This death was not his original planned death either, for a third version of the script (the original script) had Alex be killed by a flesh-eating virus.
-Alex is briefly mentioned in Final Destination 3 and appears in an archive footage in Final Destination 5, in which he is being removed from Flight 180 and warns Sam Lawton and Molly Harper that the plane will explode during take-off, revealing that Final Destination 5 is actually a prequel to the original film.
+Alex is briefly mentioned in Final Destination 3 by Kevin Fischer, a survivor of the Devil's Flight roller coaster derailment while he explains to fellow survivor and visionary Wendy Christensen about the Flight 180 explosion and the sudden deaths of the survivors of the plane crash.
+He appears via archive footage in Final Destination 5, in which he is being removed from Flight 180 and warns Sam Lawton and Molly Harper that the plane will explode during take-off, revealing that Final Destination 5 is actually a prequel to the original film.

 Alternate ending

-In the alternate ending of the original film, Alex and Clear had made love on the beach before meeting Carter and Billy Hitchcock at their school, resulting in Clear's pregnancy.
+In the alternate ending of the original film, Alex and Clear have sex on a beach before meeting Carter and Billy Hitchcock at their school, resulting in Clear's pregnancy.
 Later on, Alex dies after the live wire sets him on fire, incinerating him while attempting to save Clear.
 Nine months later, Clear gives birth to Alexander "Alex" Chance Browning and reunites with Carter, safe in the knowledge that they have finally defeated Death.